 [1] Rule 7.2-6 applies to communications with any person, whether or not a party to a formal adjudicative proceeding, contract or negotiation, who is represented by a lawyer concerning the matter to which the communication relates.
 A lawyer may communicate with a represented person concerning matters outside the representation.
 This rule does not prevent parties to a matter from communicating directly with each other.

 [2] The prohibition on communications with a represented person applies only where the lawyer knows that the person is represented in the matter to be discussed.
 This means that the lawyer has actual knowledge of the fact of the representation, but actual knowledge may be inferred from the circumstances.
 This inference may arise when there is substantial reason to believe that the person with whom communication is sought is represented in the matter to be discussed.
-Thus, a lawyer cannot evade the requirement of obtaining the consent of the other lawyer by closing his or her eyes to the obvious.
+Thus, a lawyer cannot evade the requirement of obtaining the consent of the other lawyer by closing their eyes to the obvious.

 [3] Rule 7.2-7 deals with circumstances in which a client may wish to obtain a second opinion from another lawyer.
 While a lawyer should not hesitate to provide a second opinion, the obligation to be competent and to render competent services requires that the opinion be based on sufficient information.
 In the case of a second opinion, such information may include facts that can be obtained only through consultation with the first lawyer involved.
 The lawyer should advise the client accordingly and, if necessary, consult the first lawyer unless the client instructs otherwise.